Making artificial $\textit{p}_{x,y}$-orbital honeycomb electron lattice on metal surface: Results and Discussions

 To make the $p$-orbital picture clearer, we consider an extreme case with $U_{\textrm{CO}}=9$ eV, $d=1.6$ nm.
-In this case, confinement potential is extremely large and the size of artificial atom becomes smaller.
-Thus, more orbitals appears and these orbitals are well separated in energy.
-We plot the bands in this extreme case in Fig. \ref{fig3} (c), (d).
-The lowest two bands are from $s$ orbital.
+In this case, confinement potential is extremely large.
+Thus, more orbitals appear and these orbitals are well separated in energy.
+We plot the bands in this extreme case in Fig.~\ref{fig4} (c), (d).
+The lowest two bands are from $s$ orbitals.
 The upper four bands are just from the $p_{x,y}$ orbitals.
-Now, we see that there are two nearly flat bands and a Dirac point at the $\textrm{K}$ point, which are the characteristics of the bands of $p_{x,y}$-orbital honeycomb lattice\cite{wu2007}.
-We also give a fitting with TB model, as shown in Fig. \ref{fig3} (d).
+Now, we see that there are two nearly flat bands and a Dirac point at the $\textrm{K}$ point, which are the characteristics of the bands of $p_{x,y}$-orbital honeycomb lattice~\cite{wu2007}.
+We also give a fitting with TB model, as shown in Fig.~\ref{fig4} (d).
 Now, there is no hybridization with higher bands, and the discrepancy of the band structure at high energy should only result from the influence of the anisotropy of the confinement potential.

-Interestingly, in Fig. \ref{fig3} (c), the two bands above the $p$ bands are similar to the lowest two $s$ bands (black lines).
-Actually, they correspond to a new $s$ orbital of the artificial atom, which appears due to the large $U_0$ in this extreme case.
+Interestingly, in Fig.~\ref{fig4} (c), the two bands above the $p$ bands are similar to the lowest two $s$ bands (black lines).
+Actually, they correspond to a new $s$ orbital of the artificial atom, which appears due to the very large repulsive (confinement) potential in this extreme case.
 So, we get another two graphene-like $s$ bands at high energy.
-However, they have distinct LDOS pattern, which will be shown later.
+However, they have distinct LDOS patterns, which will be shown later.